liamhendricks/cellblock/readme.md

 Only the Cells surrounding the player will be loaded, and there are many configurable options to decide when, how and how many cells to load.
 Some games have large assets that are impractical to keep in memory all the time, other games can load all the Cell data into RAM and only pop them in and out of the tree.
-Both situations can be handled with this Addon.
+Both situations can be handled with this addon.
 There are also customizable in-memory caching options.

 Nearby Cells are chosen by doing distance calculations from the origin point (the player or camera) to